 Jim Shriner, is the person I often see on Arthri D3 infomercials.
 He's a former American Gladiator (loved that show!) and the author of the books:

 Arthri D3 Anti & Inflammation

 From the ingredients, we can suspect one of the ways Arthri D3 is supposed to work is by reducing inflammation.

 Arthri D: Natural COX 2 Inhibitor?

-In an infomercial for this supplement I saw, Jim Shriner (the main spokesperson for Arhri D) say that the ingredients in Arthri D3 contains natural COX 2 inhibitors.
+In an infomercial for this supplement I saw, Jim Shriner (the main spokesperson for Arhri D) says that the ingredients in Arthri D3 contain natural COX 2 inhibitors.
 COX is short for “cyclo-oxygenase” (sigh-klo-ox-a-gin-ace).
 This is an enzyme that takes part in many things, including pain and inflammation.
 Many drugs you have heard of (like aspirin) inhibit the COX enzyme.